madebyform/react-parts/readme.md

 We have several scripts defined in the `package.json` file that help us keep the catalog updated.
 Here are the main ones, usually ran in sequence:
 - `npm run update` downloads new packages from NPM, stores them into `data/npm.json`, parses that and updates the `components/react-*.json` files;
 - `npm run fetch:all` goes through all components in the `components/react-*.json` files and gets updated metadata (stars, etc.) from NPM & GitHub and stores that into `data/react-*.json`;
-- `npm run publish` uploads the `data/react-*.json` files to the server and pushes the updated `components/react-*.json` files to GitHub.
+- `npm run publish` pushes the `data/react-*.json` files to the search server and pushes the updated `components/react-*.json` files to GitHub.

 Some observations:
 - This means `fetch:all` can run in a cron job if we want it too;